ialim0/afroxlmr-ner-app/README.md

 ## Introduction

-Chatbot_bylyai is a Python application that allows you to extract named entities from text or PDF documents.
+AfroXLMR NER is a Python application that allows you to extract named entities from text or PDF documents.
 It can be run both on Google Cloud and locally on your machine.

 ## Getting Started